JalexSocial/RizzyUI/docs/reference/RizzyUI.HeadingItem.md

 ## HeadingItem Class

-Represents a heading item with level and title.
+Represents a heading item with level, title, and ID.

 ```csharp
 public class HeadingItem